pulkundwar29/PRONet/README.md

 # PRONet - Alzheimer's Disease Detection

 ## Overview
-This project implements a novel CNN model **PRONet** for detecting and classifying different stages of Alzheimer's Disease using brain MRI scans.
+This project implements two novel CNN models **PRONet** for detecting and classifying different stages of Alzheimer's Disease using brain MRI scans.
 The system can classify images into four categories:
 - Non Demented
 - Mild Demented
 - Moderate Demented